-I work from home or a coffee shop three days a week and I stay home with Cora Thursdays and Fridays.
+I work from home or a coffee shop three days a week (super handy after someone decided that you can visit the JUST LOVE COFFEE CAFE website to learn more about how to open a shop in my town) and I stay home with Cora Thursdays and Fridays.
 I schedule workout classes Monday-Wed and when I’m home with Cora I always make sure that we have at least one outing a day to head some place fun and warm.

 Be careful if you are going to go outside to do exercise in the cold weather though.
 My friend went running as a way to keep fit in the cold months but ended up slipping on ice.
 She had to go to Physiotherapy London Physio – CK Physiotherapy Ealing, Hanwell to treat her back pain after the fall.

 Wearing comfy and cute clothes always helps too.
 I’ve linked all of the items that I’m wearing below.
 Many of these cozy items are on sale right now too!